konova-mm/Python_For_Network_Engineer/Day6-Function.md

 ## Functions
 Function:

-• has a name to run this code block as many times as you want
+- has a name to run this code block as many times as you want
-- launch of function code is called a function call
+- launch of function code is called a **function call**
-• function parameters are usually defined when creating a function.
+- function **parameters** are usually defined when creating a function.
-- function parameters determine which arguments a function can accept
+- function **parameters** determine which arguments a function can accept
-- arguments can be passed to functions
+- **arguments** can be passed to functions
 - function code will be executed taking into account the specified arguments

 #### What are functions for?